FAQ - Waste Management

 In Denmark, we handle waste differently depending on whether it comes from households (private citizens) or businesses.

-The municipalities are still responsible for collecting the waste from households, while private actors handle waste from businesses.
+The municipalities are still responsible for the collection of waste from households, while private actors handle waste from businesses.

 Read more about waste treatment and the consequences for reporting